scivision/fortran-pathlib/API.md

 call remove("my/file.txt")
 ```

 Rename file or directory.
-Target must not exist or be empty.
+Target "to" will be overwritten if it exists.

 ```fortran
 fs_rename(from, to)